Concern Reporting Procedure

 - • Club Events.

-This Policy is in line with national legislation (see Appendix B for details of the relevant legislation) and applicable to our club, specifically to every person and place that we have direct safe and inclusive responsibility for.
+This Policy is in line with national legislation (see Appendix B below for details of the relevant legislation) and applicable to our club, specifically to every person and place that we have direct safe and inclusive responsibility for.

 Responsibility for implementation of the Diversity and Inclusion Policy